OvRcode/ovrride/wp-content/plugins/google-sitemap-generator/readme.txt

 == Upgrade Notice ==

-= 4.1.9 =
+= 4.1.18 =
-Thanks for using XML Sitemaps!
-This release includes an important privacy improvements.
+Thank you for using XML Sitemap Generator!
+This release resolves critical issues reported in the support forum.
+Thank you to all who reported issues!
 Make sure to "Enable auto-updates!"